GoogleCloudPlatform/buildpacks/README.md

 ### Configuration

-Google Cloud Buildpacks support configuration using a set of **environment variables** that are set at build time.
+Google Cloud's buildpacks support configuration using a set of **environment variables** that are set at build time.
 For example, when using `pack`:

 ```bash